tffnyzhang/Tiffany_BlueStamp_Portfolio/index.md

 - solder & soldering iron

 The electrical current runs along a resistor, and the position of the potentiometer controls how far along the resistor the current runs, and thus how much resistance there is on the current and how intense the output color is.
 The more resistance on the current, the less intense the output color and vice versa.
 Each potentiometer is connected to a single internal LED, changing the intensity of that specific color.
 If two of the switches are turned on together, the output color will be a color that is a mix of the two colors those switches control.

+Challenges:
+I did not know how to solder prior to this project, so I had to learn how to do that in order to build this.

 <!--- # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.